DanielRasho/DL-Parser/README.md

 Hi!
 This project aims to be an educational implementation of a **Lexer Generator & Parser generator** following a Lex-like and Yapar-like sintax to configure it.

-It uses a **Deterministic Finite Automata(DFA)** for Regex Patterns recognition.
+It uses a **Deterministic Finite Automata(DFA)** for Regex Patterns recognition, and a **L0 Automata** for syntax recognition.
 Down below, there will be more explanation about the actual pipeline the inputs suffer in order to recognize tokens.

 ## Getting Started 🎬